-- Mechanical aptitude for both troubleshooting and long-distance collaboration with mechanics at the home site
+- Mechanical aptitude for both troubleshooting and long-distance collaboration with mechanics

-- Some employers are reorganizing their logistics to minimize the amount of time drivers must spend on long hauls.
+Ask interview questions that encourage candidates to reveal their expectations and aspirations about the job.
+A thorough discussion of expectations around home time is an essential part of the in-person interview.
+Some employers are reorganizing their logistics to minimize the amount of time drivers must spend on long hauls.
+Also:

-- Be sure to ask the candidate how he or she handles unexpected situations such as mechanical breakdowns.
+- Be sure to ask the candidate how he or she handles unexpected situations such as mechanical breakdowns

-- In the final in-person interview, consider inviting the driver’s spouse or partner to the interview so he or she can understand the scope of the job and ask questions about benefits and scheduling home time.
+- In the final in-person interview, consider inviting the driver’s spouse or partner to the interview so he or she can understand the scope of the job and ask questions about benefits and scheduling home time

 Top drivers want consistent feedback about their technical performance and also want to be kept abreast of evolving career options off-road.
-“Tell them, ‘You have the skills to make a future here,'” says Swain.
+Regularly conduct employee surveys to assess employee satisfaction.
+Tell OTR drivers about advancement opportunities, which may include: